rothos/protocol_1/index.md

         p10 2%
 </pre>

+Important: It’s normal to “orbit” this document and the practices, to read this and put it down for a while, or to do the practices and then do other life things for a while.
+There are many paths up the mountain and many often necessary “detours,” which aren’t detours at all, of course.

 ### A note on force (plus a brief mention of “redo-to-undo”)

 [minimally edited placeholder transcript] I want to call this a brief note on Force.
 I've made it pretty clear in different places to not be forcy.
 And I don't think I'll define forcy, here.
 But, there's something about getting something to happen, something about threading a needle in a way that feels potentially bad.
 There's potentially a sense of effort.
 It can be extreme, subtle, or somewhere in between.